-The shield – rectangular ojival- located on the right, within a circle inscribed in a square of approximately 25cm, is that of the kingdom of Aragon or the four bars of the House of Barcelona.
+The shield – rectangular ogival- located on the right, within a circle inscribed in a square of approximately 25 cm, is that of the kingdom of Aragon or the four bars of the House of Barcelona.
 On the other side and in absolute symmetry, is the party per saltire shield coat of arms of the kings of insular Sicily.
 With these two elements it seems clear that the person who was buried there was the daughter of a Sicilian king and a queen of Catalonia / Aragon.

-The first thing we find is a naive archangel Gabriel with a huge wing, a well-shaped nimbus and a huge scepter or staff topped with some kind of cross.
-The archangel, who is moving towards the center of the image, is covered with thick clothes.
+The first thing we find is a naive archangel Gabriel with a huge wing, a well-shaped nimbus and a huge sceptre or staff topped with some kind of cross.
+The archangel, who is moving towards the centre of the image, is covered with thick clothes.
 The tunic and cape have many folds, which gives them a lot of movement and naturalness.
 With his left hand, where the folds of clothing are centralized, he holds this pastoral staff, while with his right hand he points towards the virgin, as if he were speaking to her.
-Behind him the sky opens in a series of parallel semicircular lines from which the enormous hand of God comes out.
+Behind him the sky opens in a series of parallel semicircular shape lines from which the enormous hand of God comes out.
 The index and middle fingers of the Angel are marking the path that the hand of God has opened saying: “Rejoice you, who are full of grace, the Lord is with you“.
 This is the first moment of the Annunciation and the mystery of heaven that comes to Earth from the hand of God.

 The Virgin is represented inside a chapel and with a book on her left hand.
 She is dressed in a complex set of cape, veil, skirt and a headdress that covers her entire head.
 She is really troubled by the light beam being thrown at her by the pigeon.
 The Holy Spirit flaps its wings before the left capital and from this point the undulating rays that are directed to the forehead of Mary are perfectly distinguishable.
 Her right hand is raised as if trying to hide her surprise.
 The Virgin seems to be saying: ”Here am I, the servant of the Lord; let it be with me according to your word“.
-But at the same time she is looking with mercy on the little queen who is asking for her help.
-The chapel that frames the Virgin Mary is made up of two turned columns with a large base and a bell-shaped capital with palm leaves.
+But at the same time, she is looking with mercy on the little queen who is asking for her help.
+The chapel that frames the Virgin Mary is made up of two helical columns with a large base and a bell-shaped capital with palm leaves.
 It would be a simple Romanesque capital with vegetal decoration.
-The two capitals support a triple semicircular arch.
+The two capitals support a triple semi-circular arch.